Tax Incentives May Help Recruit Hollywood Films

 Day says it is also important for the county to have a western film set and sound stage, and the Friends of the Tuolumne County Film Commission has made this a priority.
 The support foundation plans to raise money to build a set similar to the one constructed in the Red Hills area for Back to the Future III.
 The set was later lost in a fire.

-Productions that are not eligible for the new tax credits include commercials, music videos, game shows, pornography, reality shows and documentaries.
+Productions that are not eligible for the new tax credits include commercials, music videos, game shows, lewd or indecent, reality shows and documentaries.

 Written by email@example.com